Akarshan-Jaiswal/Project_ALBA/README.md

 > by analyzing the SIMD(Scottish Index of Multiple Deprivation) for Multiple years
 > and help in prevention/dispatch of emergency services in the most deprived regions.

-### Research objectives

-> [!NOTE]
-> What are the questions you are trying to answer?
-What are the goals of your project?

 ### Milestones

-> [!NOTE]
-> Create a bullet list of the key milestones for your project.
-Discuss these with your group.
-You may need to update these as the project progresses.

     Milestone 1(18th Sep-24th Sep): Project Topic, Direction, and Questions.
     Milestone 2(25th Sep-8th Oct): Data Analysis and Exploration.